PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 TNT and Disparity is licensed under GNU Lesser Public License with Twilight Forest mod.

 TNT and Disparity is a Trademark of Team Burnuts.
-TNT and Disparity logo should not be used in any product to prevent confusion with the mod.
+TNT and Disparity logo should not be used in any product to prevent confusion with the mod or any other product.

 ## Videos and Showcases by Burnuts Gaming and News and Tips Shower